 He gave a nod of validation and turned to Sammy.
 “What about you, Sam?”

 “Can’t,” said Sammy.
 By this point, his cheeks were back to their usual shade.
 “I’m his DJ.”

 This was true.
-Now that I had become more known in the scene I was started to get booked for shows without the aid of West Kid or Decible, so I recruited Sammy and Sherry as my team.
+Now that I had become more known in the scene I was starting to get booked for shows without the aid of West Kid or Decible, so I recruited Sammy and Sherry as my team.
 With a properly equipped DJ like Sammy, who had all the little tools and trinkets, and a mega talented vocalist like Sherry, who sang like a fucking angel, my shows had stepped up in quality big time.

 We were getting booked at all sorts of different spots; from back alley lounges in Gastown where patrons wore cocktail dresses and sipped martinis, to Veteran bars where we couldn’t wear hats because the old-timers found it disrespectful.
 It didn’t matter to us where we played, just as long as we were getting heard.